Thursday, 19 December 2013

 Outback sunset

-I wanted to keep myself busy to keep my mind occupied and... be careful what you ask for Lisa.
+I wanted to keep myself busy to keep my mind occupied and... be careful what you wish for Lisa.

-Before we found out about this pregnancy we had intended to spend a month or so hanging out in Thailand while we waited for our goods to sail from one end of the planet to the other (as Mr Duncan can work from anywhere he has access to the internets), but I'm anxious to find a new doctor and get in the 'system' as soon as possible, and for that we need a proper address in Melbourne.
+Before we found out about this pregnancy we had intended to spend a month or so hanging out in Thailand while we waited for our goods to sail from one end of the planet to the other.
+Mr Duncan can work from anywhere he has access to the internets.
+But I'm anxious to find a new doctor and get in the 'system' as soon as possible, and for that we need a proper address in Melbourne.
 I just hope we can get one and move in before the whole country shuts down for Christmas.

 I'll be without a kitchen until we find a place to live - and without my kitchen things until probably February when our shipment should turn up - so it may be a while before I post any new experimental recipes.